-When a three-hospital health system in southeastern Pennsylvania was in search of billing and collections for workers’ compensation and insurance accounts receivable resolution (A/R), they turned to HGS.
+When a large health system was in search of billing and collections for workers’ compensation and insurance accounts receivable resolution (A/R), they turned to HGS.
 The successful partnership, which began in 2011, has expanded to include resolution of the client’s secondary Insurance A/R, as well as additional support during acquisitions as the system grew to serve nearly 100 hospital communities across the country.
 This relationship has evolved—with HGS now a trusted partner for consultative solutions and design thinking, including analytics and automation projects that deliver bottom-line results for the client.
 As one prime example, today we provide financial analytics as a service to this client, which has undergone several major acquisitions, to help deliver business insights that have improved the client’s financial recovery on this A/R by more than 80%, while nearly doubling 30-day collection rates,

 How We Do It

 With a thriving partnership started in Workers’ Compensation accounts receivable (A/R), the client increasingly called upon HGS to deliver tasks that positively impacted bottom-line savings and efficiencies.
 A great example of this work has been meeting the client’s significant challenges with collecting outstanding claims from payers.
 The client knew of HGS’s success deploying analytics-as-a-service propensity models to drive end-to-end lifecycle efficiencies, for providers and payers alike.
 HGS conducted a deep dive of the client’s challenges to develop a model that presented insights about propensity to pay for claims, targeting a better work process, payer focus, and faster turnaround time.

 HGS’s predictive model estimated and ranked payment collection likelihood by claim and payer, aiming to:

 • Improve the rate of collection by guided focus based on claim

 • Save effort and time spent on the overall collection process.